 The following tables depict selected financial data taken from the Issuer's audited annual financial statement for the business year ending 31 December 2015 and 31 December 2016 which were prepared in accordance with the general accepted accounting principles of Luxembourg ("Lux-GAAP") or general accounting standards United States ("US-GAAP").
 The annual financial statements of the Issuer as of 31 December 2015 and 31 December 2016 have been audited by International Audit Services S.a.r.l., 14, Rue Edward Steichen, L-2540 Luxembourg.
-Due to a change of the legal format of the presentation of the profit and loss statement being effective on the annual financial statements as of 31 December 2016 for the first time, the data related to 2016 as well as the comparative figures for the business year 2015 indicated in the following table regarding the profit and loss statement have been taken from the annual financial statements as of 31 December 2016.
+Due to a change of the legal format of the presentation of the profit and loss statement being effective on the annual financial statements as of 31 December 2016 for the first time, the data related to 2016 as well as the comparative figures for the business year 2015 indicated in the following table regarding the profit and loss statement have been taken from the annual financial statements as of 31 December 2015 indicated is the following table regarding the profit and loss statement have been taken from the annual financial statements as of 31 December 2015 indicated in the following table regarding the profit and loss statement have been taken from the annual financial statements as of 31 December 2016.

-Issuer
+The Issuer